 6. Check “The Gap Map” and other behavioural blind spots

 The Gap Map can be used to effectively understand how an employee’s feelings about a situation can create blind spots, influenced by intentions, behaviour and impact.
 Body language, tone of voice and even the way emails are worded can lead to miscommunication which needs to be disentangled.

-Both managers and employees should work to understand their blind spots so that feedback can be better communicated and understood, separating the impact of situation from character and understanding how the impact-intent gap (we judge ourselves by our intentions, whereas others tent to judge by our impact upon them) can skew the conversation.
+Both managers and employees should work to understand their blind spots so that feedback can be better communicated and understood, separating the impact of a situation from character and understanding how the impact-intent gap (we judge ourselves by our intentions, whereas others tend to judge by our impact upon them) can skew the conversation.

 7. Examine The Big Picture

 Breaking feedback down into what Douglas Stone and Sheila Heen of the Harvard Negotiation Project call The Big Picture is an effective method for providing a broader context to feedback sessions.
 The five key elements of The Big Picture are: